ransch/CleanEr/readme.md

-This repository contains a prototype implementation for CleanEr, a generic framework that is used on top of existing data cleaning systems and that assists users in identifying the impact of potential cleaning errors on query results, and in deciding accordingly whether and how to proceed with the cleaning.
+This repository contains a prototype implementation for CleanEr, a generic framework that is used on top of existing data cleaning systems and that assists users in identifying the impact of potential cleaning errors on query results, and deciding accordingly whether and how to proceed with the cleaning.

+The framework has been presented at the ICDE 2024 conference - [https://ieeexplore.ieee.org/abstract/document/10597893](https://ieeexplore.ieee.org/abstract/document/10597893).

 You can find screenshots of the different views under `screenshots/`, and watch [a video](demonstration_video.mp4) that demonstrates our framework and its key features.